VitaliKlm/rsschool-cv/cv.md

 ## About me

-My goal is to get a job as a junior Front-end Developer in an IT company and become a highly qualified professional.
+My goal is to get a job as a _Junior Front-end Developer_ in an IT company and become a highly qualified professional.
 I want to gain experience in web-development, work in a team, learn from colleagues and help others to improve.
 I'm curious, positive, ambitious and hungry for knowledge.
 I have worked as an engineer in the sphere of high-precision measurements (including using satellite data) for about 2 years.
 This work improved my soft-skills, teamwork skills, and passion for modern technology.
 I think this experience will be useful to me as a developer.

 ## Skills